 Anthony DiGirolamo, DO will join our physical medicine and rehabilitation team in August 2018.
 Fellowship trained in pain medicine at the University of California, Davis, he brings extensive knowledge of advanced interventional procedures for chronic pain with a multi-disciplinary approach.
 His background also includes sports medicine management of musculoskeletal injuries, electrodiagnostic training, pediatric rehabilitation, trauma rehabilitation, stroke, and neuromuscular diseases.
 He completed his medical education at Philadelphia College of Osteopathic Medicine and completed his physical medicine and rehabilitation residency at University of Washington in Seattle.
 During his residency, Dr. DiGirolamo established a sole-proprietorship practice in OMM/NMM (osteopathic manipulative medicine/neuromusculoskeletal medicine) consultation and treatment.
 He has volunteered as medical team captain for the Seattle Marathon, University of Washington Sports Medicine, and provided medical support for participants in an international wheelchair rugby tournament (Seattle Slam).
 He enjoys water and mountain sports, live music, and camping adventures with his family.

-David Holt, MD is an orthopedic surgeon specializing in hand and upper extremity injuries and conditions that will join our team in August 2018.
-His expertise includes endoscopic carpal tunnel release surgery, which may result in a shorter recovery time than open carpal tunnel release.
+David Holt, MD is an orthopedic surgeon specializing in hand and upper extremity injuries and conditions that will join our team in September 2018.
 After practicing in Knoxville, Tennessee, for three years, he decided to move with his family to the Northwest.
 Dr. Holt completed his hand and upper extremity fellowship with Dr. Paul Dell at University of Florida in Gainesville.
 He earned his medical degree at University of Tennessee Health Science Center and did his residency at University of Utah in Salt Lake City.
 He enjoys spending time with his family, skiing, running, and biking.

 Justin Roth, DO will join The Center as our first fellowship-trained pediatric orthopedic surgeon in September 2018.
 He enjoys all facets of pediatric orthopedics including limb and spinal deformity, as well as adult and pediatric orthopedic trauma.
 He is completing his fellowship at Washington University in St. Louis, Missouri.
 Dr. Roth earned his medical degree from Western University of Health Sciences in Pomona, California, and completed his residency at Riverside University Health System in Moreno Valley, California.
 He did his undergraduate education in manufacturing engineering and has an interest in clinical research for medical device development, utilizing all of his training to improve patient outcomes with better technology.
 During his training, he had the gratifying opportunity of working with patients in underserved communities in the Dominican Republic and working with SIGN (Surgical Implant Generation Network) to develop methods for fixing hip fractures in developing countries without the use of specialty imaging.
 He enjoys backcountry skiing, surfing, golf, biking, travel, and spending time with his family.